swathi-valluri/swathi-valluri/README.md

 ---

-I'm a Data and Business Analyst passionate about transforming information into actionable insights and building effective solutions.
+I'm a Software Engineer passionate about transforming information into actionable insights and building effective solutions.
 I focus on creating impactful visualizations, optimizing processes, and solving real-world problems.
 I specialize in data analysis, requirement gathering, and collaborating on meaningful data and business projects.

 ---